alimohdapg/alimohdapg/README.md

 ### Hi there 👋

-My name is Ali and I'm a Computer Science and Artificial Intelligence student student from Bahrain, currently studying at the University of Sussex.
+My name is Ali and I'm a Computer Science and Artificial Intelligence student from Bahrain, currently studying at the University of Sussex.

 📈 Work experience:
 * Software Engineer intern at JP Morgan Chase & Co. - Full-stack development on the Market Data and Tradable Assets team.
 [United Kingdom, Summer 2022]